buttplugio/buttplug/buttplug/docs/src/async.md

 ## Getting Around Associated Functions Like new()

-_TODO: Talk about non-async constructor traits_
+_TODO: Talk about non-async constructor traits, factories like DeviceCreatorImpl, etc..._